-- Since 2013, 3 new TMDL area communities have begun participating in the TCEQ SSOI. - 3 TMDL area entities reported to be participating in a C-MOM program. - In December 2015, NCTCOG held a Sanitary Sewer Overflow Workshop to address challenges associated with SSOs.
-The workshop provided options for proper prevention and best management, a peer exchange regarding the benefits of SSOI participation, and information on available funding opportunities to over 60 municipal and public entity staff.

-NCTCOG worked with the Wastewater Technical Subcommittee to target TMDL stakeholders not currently participating in the SSOI with available resources.
+- Since 2013, 3 new TMDL area communities have begun participating in the TCEQ SSOI. - 3 TMDL area entities reported to be participating in a C-MOM program. - NCTCOG worked with the Wastewater Technical Subcommittee to target TMDL stakeholders not currently participating in the SSOI with available resources.